dm-zharov/swift-security/README.md

 ```

 The same sharing behavior could also be achieved by using [App Groups](https://developer.apple.com/documentation/xcode/configuring-app-groups) capability.
 Unlike a keychain sharing group, the app group can’t automatically became the default storage for keychain items.
 You might already be using an app group, so it's probably would be the most convenient choice.

+> 💡 Use `Sharing within Keychain Group` for sharing on `macOS`, cause this method of sharing isn't available.

 ## 🔓 Protection with Face ID (Touch ID) and Passcode